-The SPC Chair will set the meeting date and time, provide an agenda to the SPC members, and inform any invited student(s) of the date, time, and location of the meeting, as well as the reason(s) for the meeting, by LMU e-mail.
-The invitation for the student will be sent a minimum of two (2) business days prior to the meeting.
-Any student invited to meet with the SPC will be required to appear in person at the Harrogate Campus, unless given permission by the SPC Chair to meet via a virtual meeting platform (i.e. Zoom, skype, etc.).
+If the student is required to meet with the SPC, the SPC Chair will set the meeting date and time, provide an agenda to the SPC members, and inform any invited student(s) of the date, time, and location of the meeting, as well as the reason(s) for the meeting, by LMU e-mail.
+The student will receive the invitation at least 24 hours prior to the meeting, with clinical schedules taken into account when coordinating with clinical students.
+Any student invited to meet with the SPC will be required to appear in person at the Harrogate Campus.
+In extremely rare circumstances, the SPC chair may grant permission to attend meetings virtually.
 If a student fails to appear before the SPC, either in person or virtually, the matter will be resolved in his/her absence.
+If a student fails to appear for a scheduled SPC meeting, this may result in a professionalism infraction.
 All SPC meeting proceedings are confidential and closed to anyone not part of the SPC proceedings.